United States Boys' Clothes: Suit Components--Caps

 Figure 1.--This CDV portrait is unidentified.
 All we know is that the boy is American.
 We believe the portrait was taken in the early 1870s.
 (The fact that there is no studio logos is an indicator that it is an 1860s or early 70s portrait.)
 I am not sure how to classify this suit, but note the many elements of military styling.
 Also note the matching tam that the boy is holding.
 It has a colored pom.
 I'm not sure about the color, but would guess that it was red.
 Click on the image for a fuller discussion.Image courtesy of the PH collection.

-Some suits came with matching caps.
-Most did not, but a matching cap was seen as stylish.
-We haven't seen matching hats, but we have seen matcing caps in various styles.
-The matching caps were made in the same material and color as the suit.
+Some suits came with matching headwear.
+Most did not, but matching headwear was seen as stylish and mothers might purchase headwear seem as matching.
+We haven't seen matching hats, but they could be mstched in color if not in fabric.
+And of course sailot hats could be worn with sailor suits. we have seen matcing caps in various styles.
+Caps could be matched with both the same material and color as the suit.
 We notice some 19th century suits for younger boys with matching caps of various styles.
 Tams seem to have been popular.
 We also see Glengaries, but there were many other styles.
 Normally boys did not wear their caps for formal portraits.
 Thus our information is limited.
-Some boys did wear their caps and in many other cases the caps and other headwear are placed in the portrait.
+Some boys did wear their caps and in many other cases the caps and other headwear were placed in the portrait.
 We suspect that this was especially common if it was a matching suit cap.
 Notice the boy here holding a matching tam (figure 1).
 We also see matching caps in the 20th century.
 A matching peaked cap worn with an Eton or other styled suit was popular during the mid-20th century.
-A suit with a matching cap was especially popular with affluent families. portraits.
+A suit with a matching cap seems especially popular with affluent families.

 Chronology